-Having a work-study job will not be used against you when filling out the FAFSA.
-You’ll have to declare your work-study earnings on your taxes, but otherwise it doesn’t count as regular income.
+Having a work-study job won’t count against you when filling out the FAFSA.
+You’ll have to declare your work-study earnings on your taxes, but otherwise, it doesn’t count as regular income.

 Is it better to do work-study or get a job?

 A work-study job is not inherently better or higher-paying than another kind of job.
 Some students can make more money waitressing, bartending or freelancing, especially if they can handle working more than 20 hours a week.
-Students with work-study jobs can only work 20 hours a week, but most work-study jobs are closer to 10 or 15 hours.
+Students with work-study jobs can work a maximum of 20 hours a week, but most work-study jobs are closer to 10 or 15 hours.